crahteam/hedel-rs/README.md

 **A Hierarchical Doubly Linked List**

-hedel-rs provides all you need to create your own abstraction over a hierarchical doubly linked list in Rust, suitable choice for a DOM tree.
+Hedel-rs provides all you need to create your own abstraction over a hierarchical doubly linked list in Rust, suitable choice for a DOM tree.
 Designed for when you need a nested generation of nodes. ( e.g with macros ```node!(1, node!(2))``` ) Based on `Rc`, `Weak`, and a safe wrapper around `UnsafeCell` (`HedelCell`).